 Consider legal advice before appealing

 Consider seeking legal advice about whether you can appeal the decision in your case.

 If you are not represented by a lawyer and you wish to commence the appeal process on your own behalf, the Self Represented Litigant Coordinator at the Supreme Court can provide procedural guidance and assistance.

 Contact the Self Represented Litigant Coordinator by phone on 03 9603 9240.

 For more information, read our complaint policy.

 Feedback about our complaints policy

-We are reviewing our complaints policy during 2017 and we welcome feedback and suggestions for improvement.
-Email us on firstname.lastname@example.org.
+Our complaints policy is reviewed yearly.
+We welcome feedback and suggestions for improvement.
+Email us on email@example.com.